Russia's invasion of Ukraine taking toll on family of local residents

 BOONE — For the family of Watauga County resident Andrew Polonsky and his wife, Victoria Kovtun, the Russian invasion of Ukraine has turned their lives upside down.

-Polonsky, an assistant professor in the computer science department at App State, and his wife are originally from Eastern Ukraine.
+Polonsky, an assistant professor in the computer science department at App State, is originally from Eastern Ukraine, along with his wife.

 Some of he and his wife’s family have left Ukraine for more safety in Europe.
 Other family members have moved to safer areas within Ukraine.
 Some family members are currently under Russian occupation.